Balthazar Getty

-Paul Balthazar Getty (/ˈgɛti/; born January 22, 1975) is an American actor and musician.
+Paul Balthazar Getty (/ˈgɛti/; born January 22, 1975) is an American actor, musician, and DJ, and a member of the Getty family.
 His acting debut was in Lord of the Flies (1990) as Ralph.
-He went on to appear in Lost Highway (1997) and had a recurring role as Richard Montana in Charmed (2003–04), Thomas Grace on the American action drama Alias (2005–06), and Tommy Walker on the American drama Brothers & Sisters (2006–11), the latter two of which have aired on ABC.
+He went on to appear in Lost Highway (1997) and had a recurring role as Richard Montana in Charmed (2003–04), Thomas Grace on the American action drama Alias (2005–06), and Tommy Walker on the American drama Brothers & Sisters (2006–11).

-As a musician, Getty is a member of the indie rock/electronic band Ringside, and is the producer for rap duo The Wow.
+As a musician, Getty is a member of the indie rock/electronic band Ringside, and is the producer for hip-hop duo The Wow.

 Early life

 Paul Balthazar Getty was born January 22, 1975, in Tarzana, California, and brought up in San Francisco before being educated in the United Kingdom at Gordonstoun, Scotland.
 He was born to father John Paul Getty III and is a descendant of grandfather Sir John Paul Getty and great-grandfather J. Paul Getty, founder of Getty Oil, and at one time one of the richest men in the world, namesake for the Getty Center museum.
 His mother, Gisela Getty (née Schmidt), is a German-born professional photographer and documentary filmmaker.
 His parents divorced in 1993.
-His sister Anna (born 1972) is the daughter of his mother and his father adopted her.
+Balthazar's half-sister, Anna Getty (née Zacher) is his mother's daughter and was adopted by Getty III during their marriage.

 Film career

 Getty began his acting career at age 12 in 1987.
 He auditioned for the lead role in the movie Lord of the Flies after being spotted by a casting director Robin Joy Allan, in his art class at school.
-During the 1990s and early 2000s, he appeared in the films Young Guns II, Natural Born Killers, Judge Dredd, Mr. Holland's Opus, White Squall, Lost Highway, Big City Blues, The Center of the World, Deuces Wild, Ladder 49, Feast, and the television miniseries Traffic.
+During the 1990s and early 2000s, he appeared in the films Young Guns II, Natural Born Killers, Judge Dredd, Mr. Holland's Opus, White Squall, Lost Highway, Big City Blues, The Center of the World, Deuces Wild, Ladder 49, Numb3rs, Feast, and the television miniseries Traffic.

 Getty guest-starred on the television series Charmed as Richard Montana, a male witch romantically linked with Paige Matthews.
 He appeared in the fifth season of the television show Alias as Agent Thomas Grace.
 He starred, alongside Alias costar Ron Rifkin, in the ABC prime time drama Brothers & Sisters, which first aired in September 2006.
 Getty played the role of Thomas "Tommy" Walker, third-born of the five Walker siblings.

 In late 2008, media reports indicated Getty's contract as a full-time series regular in Brothers & Sisters would not be renewed due, in part, to budgetary and storyline considerations.
 In the Season 4 premiere, Getty was still listed in the principal cast, but he did not appear.
 Getty made his return to the series in the sixth episode of Season 4.
 Although he no longer appeared in every episode, he continued to make appearances on the show until its cancellation.